ferhatabd/FAStoryKit/README.md

 Provides an easy setup for displaying content like Instagram highlights.
 Can be used as an alternative onboarding process or just to simply communicate new things, campaigns, features etc to the users.

+## Features

+- Story content implementation
+- Generic content backing template (see __FAStoryContentTemplate__) for future extensions.
+Currently __UIImage__ and __AVPlayer__ is supported as possible contents of a story but it's possible to subclass the generic template to create further content types.
+- Custom container view for the highlights (see __FAStoryView__)
+- Custom view controller that is able to display an array of stories (therefore __[FAStory]__) with next/previous/pause on touch down action support  (see __FAStoryViewController__)
+- Segmented progress to display the current progress of the stories embedded in the view controller.

 ## Some previews